If you're a letting agent a landlord or a tenant you need to know about deposit protection law and how it affects you.

 Why do deposits need to be protected?

 Tenancy deposit protection was introduced on 6 April 2007 as part of the Housing Act 2004.
-It applies to all assured shorthold tenancies in England and Wales where a deposit is taken.
+It applies to all assured periodic tenancies in England and Wales where a deposit is taken.
 Once they've received a deposit, landlords and letting agents have 30 calendar days to protect it.
 If they don’t, they could be liable to repay the full deposit plus, up to three times the deposit amount to the tenant.
 If the deposit isn't protected and the landlord or letting agent wants to evict a tenant, they may not be able to.

 What are the different types of deposit protection?